-- Students can collect their results in person. - Students can ask a friend / parent to collect their results. - To do this you must notify us in writing, preferably in advance of results day, identifying who will collect the results on your behalf.
+- Students can collect their results in person at the times outlined above. - Students can ask a friend / parent to collect their results. - To do this you must notify us in writing, preferably in advance of results day, identifying who will collect the results on your behalf.
 This must be signed to indicate that you are happy for them to collect your results.
-Those collecting the results must have proof of their identity. - Students can provide a stamped addressed envelope to the exams office. - o Ideally single folded A4 size. - STUDENTS AND/OR PARENTS WILL NOT BE PROVIDED RESULTS OVER THE PHONE OR BY EMAIL under any circumstances.
-If you are on holiday please make alternative arrangements for collection as outlined above.
+Those collecting the results must have proof of their identity. - Students can request to have their results emailed to them.
+This will be to their school email address and will happen at the earliest opportunity after the in school results have been distributed as outlined above.
+To request email results students must email the exams office at exams@princehenrys.co.uk from their school email address prior to the results day. - Students can provide a stamped addressed envelope to the exams office. - Ideally single folded A4 size.